reglue4go/gh-pages/config/README.md

 ## Introduction

 The config package provides an expressive agnostic interface for working with configuration loaders.
-You can use third party loaders like viper.
+You can load configurations using third party loaders like viper and koanf.

 ```go
 package main